Tea guides

 Choose green tea if you want

-- a simple routine that is easy to repeat
+- a simple ritual that is easy to repeat

 Choose black tea if you want